DMG614/takehome-assessment-Diogo/docs/processing_strategy.md

 - 15 years of data (2010–2025) is sufficient for identifying trends without sacrificing data quality

 **Trade-off:**
-We lose historical perspective on how fuel economy evolved from the 1980s onward, but we gain cleaner data and more relevant comparisons.
+Historical perspective is lost on how fuel economy evolved from the 1980s onward, but cleaner data is achieved and more relevant comparisons.

 **What Gets Filtered:**
 - EPA: Keep only `year >= 2010`